-In South Africa, any time a nutrient, health, or other claim made on the label, there are restrictions and required information declarations that must be followed.
+In South Africa, nutrient, health, or other claims on food and beverage labels are tightly restricted and defined.
 For instance, the claim "low in saturated fat" on the label may only be made if the amount of fat in the food is less than 1.5 grams per 100 grams of solids and 0.75 grams per 100 milliliters of liquids and does not account for more than 10 percent of the calories.
 If they meet all the requirements, absolute descriptors like "high fiber" or "low fat," as well as relative descriptors like "less," "fewer," "reduced," "light," or "more" are acceptable.
 Notably, comparison statements utilizing the terms "more than," "increased," or other similar expressions are not permitted when referring to nutrients that are physiologically advantageous, such as vitamins, minerals, bioflavonoids, carotenoids, or other advantageous food components.
 Inspectors at the ports have the authority to ask businesses for documentation of any claims made, including U.S.-approved health claims linking calcium and osteoporosis, fruits/vegetables and cancer, and sodium and hypertension.
 Implied claims are not covered by the existing South African regulations, and the inspector at the port of entry may interpret such claims in accordance with the rules regarding deceptive claims.

-There are also requirements regarding how the nation of origin must be labeled on food goods.
+There are also requirements regarding how the nation of origin must be labeled on food products.
 The label should read "product of (name of country)" if all the major components, processing, and labor used to manufacture the food product are from that nation.
 The words "produced in," "processed in," "manufactured in," or "made in" should appear on the label of any food that has undergone processing that alters its composition in another nation.
 The phrase "packed in (name of county)" may also be used.

-All food goods must list their shelf life on the packaging using phrases like "best before," "use by," and "sell by."
+The shelf life of all food products should be indicated on the packaging using phrases like "best before," "use by," and "sell by."
 There is a list of exclusions to the labeling rule, together with their terms, in the DOH regulations pertaining to the labeling and advertising of foodstuffs (Exclusions List).

-It can be difficult for American food labels to adhere to the current South African food labeling laws.
-According to South African rules, labels must include the phrase "typical nutritional information," whereas labels in the United States must include the phrase "nutritional facts."
+For American food labels to adhere to the current South African food labeling laws can be difficult.
+For example, according to South African rules, labels must include the phrase "typical nutritional information," whereas labels in the United States must include the phrase "nutritional facts."
 While U.S. food labels utilize calories, South African regulations only allow the use of kilojoules (kJ) on food labels.
 Regulators and importers prefer that the proper labeling be applied before shipment.
 Notably, when such shipments are stopped at the port of entry, South Africa allows importers to conceal non-compliant labels with stick-on labels.
-At the ports of entry, non-compliant products are not released unless a corrective measure is taken.
+At the ports of entry, noncompliant products are not released unless a corrective measure is taken.
 Retailers typically do not accept food products with covered labels since it generates unwarranted customer suspicions, and importers have previously claimed that such a process is too expensive.
 Figure 1 compares the variations between a food label from South Africa and one from the United States.